 The Marvelous Mrs. Maisel

 I’d had this show on my list since the Golden Globes last year and we finally got around to watching the first season, right on time to be ready for the second season, which we busted out in record time.
 I loved it!
-Midge is amazing, Suzy is hilarious and Amy Sherman-Palladino is genius.
+Midge is amazing, Suzy is hilarious and Amy Sherman-Palladino is a genius.
 Thanks to Netflix, this show gets to be much racier and more foul-mouthed than Gilmore Girls and I’m into it!

 Steel Cut Oatmeal